NVIDIA/NeMo/examples/speaker_tasks/diarization/README.md

 [00:04.46 - 00:09.96] speaker_1: pretty well it was really crowded today yeah i kind of assumed everylonewould be at the shore uhhuh
 [00:12.10 - 00:13.97] speaker_0: well it's the middle of the week or whatever so [00:13.97 - 00:15.78] speaker_1: but it's the fourth of july mm
-[00:16.90 - 00:21.80] speaker_0: so yeahg people still work tomorrow do you have to work tomorrow did you drive off yesterday
+[00:16.90 - 00:21.80] speaker_0: so yeah people still work tomorrow do you have to work tomorrow did you drive off yesterday
 ```

 In `speaker_outputs` folder we have three kinds of files as follows: